Mystery (of Love)

-"Mystery (of Love)" is a 1997 song by Italian DJ/producer Maurizio D'Ambrosio, released under the moniker Mephisto.
+"Mystery (of Love)" is a song by Italian DJ and producer Maurizio D'Ambrosio, released in 1997 under the moniker Mephisto.
 It features vocals by Italian singer Simona Lazzarini and was a European club hit.
 A moderate hit on the charts, it peaked at number 18 in Denmark, number 21 in France and number 29 in Sweden.
-On the Eurochart Hot 100, it reached number 68 in July 1997.
-A music video was also made for the song.
+On the Eurochart Hot 100, "Mystery (of Love)" reached number 68 in July 1997.